 - Church of Christ in Congo - Presbyterian Community of Congo (CCC)

-- Evangelical Presbyterian Church (EPC) in Ghana, which incorporates a Celtic Cross in its logo and adopts the blue colour associated with Scotland1
+- Evangelical Presbyterian Church (EPC) in Ghana, which incorporates a Celtic Cross in its logo and adopts the blue colour associated with Scotland.
+(See the flag of Scotland)

 - Presbyterian Church in Cameroon (PCC) logo includes an alpha and omega